 To change the tones directly inside a photo, choose the Color Response tool in the pane: click on it to select the tool, then click and drag in the image to increase or decrease the brightness of the selected color range.

 Tone

-The Tone section of the Black & White pane is similar to the one in the Tone & Color pane in Develop: you can adjust brightness, contrast, highlights and shadows, whites and blacks, and detail directly within the filter pane.
+The Tone section of the Black & White pane lets you adjust brightness, contrast, highlights and shadows, whites and blacks.

 Toner